 Unless directed otherwise by your instructor, when using MLA 8 Style for your paper, follow these steps for formatting your citations:

 Due to some limitations on this guide's design, many of the examples do not use double spaces and hanging indents (they don't work well with responsive design).
-The color-coded images of citations, however, do citations with standard MLA style spacing and idents.
+Any color-coded images of citations, however, do show citations with standard MLA style spacing and indents.

 MLA makes a distinction between online books and eBooks: